sunyue1380/QuickDAO4/docs/en/select/joinTable.md

 ## Multiple Field Associate

-You must specify associated member field name if there are more than one entity class memeber field.
+You must specify associated member field name if there are more than one same entity class member field.

 ```java
 public class Person {